 If you receive the disclosure form after making an offer, you can cancel the sale if you don't like what you read.

 Even after the sale has closed, if a problem pops up that you believe the seller knew about and didn't disclose, you can sue the seller on that basis.
 See Home Defects: Sue the Seller, Agent, or Property Inspector? for details.

 Most states put some teeth into their disclosure laws, by allowing buyers to cancel the sale if the seller doesn't provide the disclosure form or doesn't fill it out completely and honestly.
 Some states also charge monetary penalties to sellers who violate the law, or punish sellers' real estate agents for failing to disclose problems that they observed or were told of by the sellers.

-But remember that in most states, sellers aren't required to poke around for problems—just to tell you what they already know.
+Again, however, remember that sellers aren't usually required to poke around for problems—just to tell you what they already know.
 A house's owners can remain blissfully unaware of many serious problems—a cracked foundation, termites deep in the walls, or a roof on the verge of leaking—and won't be held responsible.

 That's why getting a professional home inspection is highly recommended.
 See Getting a Home Inspection for more on the subject.
 And be sure to do a careful review of any inspections the seller provides such as pest reports (common in California).

 For more on real estate disclosures, home inspections, and other ways to check out a house, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Ann O'Connell, and Marcia Stewart.